unicef/rhizome/docs/qa/SituationalDashboard.md

   * Campaign drop down should exist.
 Clicking this will show campaign options to click on.
   * Location drop down should exist.
 Clicking this will show location options to click on.
   * Districts drop down should exist.
 Clicking this will show district options to click on.
-  * When selecting a campaignfrom this drop down, it should update any charts with a campaign display.
+  * When selecting a campaign from this drop down, it should update any charts with a campaign display.
 See in 'Layout' for which rows may contain charts with campaign information visible to the user.
 These charts should each reflect the current selection for campaign name.
-  * When selecting a locationfrom this drop down, it should update any charts with a location display.
+  * When selecting a location from this drop down, it should update any charts with a location display.
 See in 'Layout' for which rows may contain charts with location information visible to the user.
 These charts should each reflect the current selection for location name.
-  * When selecting a districtfrom this drop down, it should update any charts with a district display.
+  * When selecting a district from this drop down, it should update any charts with a district display.
 See in 'Layout' for which rows may contain charts with district information visible to the user.
 These charts should each reflect the current selection for district name.
 ### Layout
   * All of the elements should exist:
   * Row 1